jupyter/jupyter/docs/source/what_is_jupyter.md

 Jupyter software is free and open-source, developed by a global community of volunteers and contributors, available for the benefit of all.

-Project Jupyter welcomes people from all backgrounds, so please feel
+Project Jupyter welcomes people from all backgrounds and with many types of skills (not just software!) so we encourage you to join us!

+You can share feedback about your experiences directly with the people who make Jupyter software, or volunteer and contribute to help Jupyter in many different ways, like:

+- Writing tutorials
+- Testing newly released versions
+- Adding software features
+- Hosting the weekly video meetings (LINK)
+- Helping others in the community
+- ...and more!

 The project is split into largely independent subprojects which handle different aspects of Jupyter software and the community.

-Project Jupyter welcomes people from all backgrounds

-A central council, the Jupyter Executive Council, makes decisions about project-wide goals and policies
+A central council, the Jupyter Executive Council (LINK), makes decisions about project-wide goals and policies, while different subprojects handle the actual development of the various software components.

-# How does "Project Jupyter" operate?

-Jupyter software is free and open-source, developed by a global community of volunteers and contributors.

-# How does Project Jupyter work?

-Jupyter is developed completely in the open, by the community, but there is a personnel structure guiding the developments and taking care of the resources.
-The actual development of the software components are done in the scope of [Jupyter (sub)projects][subprojects].

-While some subprojects take care of the development of a specific software component, other projects will take care of broader discussions, such as the [Accessibility][] and [Security][] projects.
+Some subprojects take care of broader topics, such as the [Accessibility][], [Security][], and documentation (LINK) projects.

+# A (Partial) Tour of Project Jupyter

+In the following sections, we are going to look at some popular components of the Jupyter ecosystem.
+This is *not* a comprehensive reference of every aspect of Jupyter, but rather a big-picture summary that should help illustrate some important parts that were discussed earlier.

-> - If you are completely new to *Jupyter*, the project's [About][]
-> page is a good reading.
+If you are completely new to *Jupyter*, the project's [About][] page is good reading that will introduce you to many of the different subprojects.

->
-> - If you want to know more about the organizational structure:
+If you want to know more about the organizational structure, check out the [Governance][] pages.

-> [Governance][] pages.
->
-> - And if you would like to contribute to the project, have a look at
-> the [Get Involved][] page.
+And if you would like to contribute to the project, have a look at the [Get Involved][] page.

-In the following sections we are going to define the major components of the Jupyter ecosystem.
-This is *not* a complete reference of every aspect of Jupyter, but rather a clarification document of the complexity of Jupyter content.

-## Jupyter software

 The graph below presents the best known software components of the Project.
-There are many other components -- like Jupyter-Server, Jupyter-Kernels -- that we will talk about later, but for starter we go with the most common ones.

 Connections and groups in this diagram are not formal relationships but simple indicators to help us draw the big picture in the next sections.